JaniceBgithub/UFOs_Module11/README.md

 ## Overview

-This project created a webpage from a database of UFO sitings and then filters informaiton based on the user inputs
+This project created a webpage from a database of UFO sitings and then filters information based on the user inputs

 ## Results